lima-vm/lima/README.md

 #### "QEMU is slow"
 - Make sure that HVF is enabled with `com.apple.security.hypervisor` entitlement.
 See ["QEMU crashes with `HV_ERROR`"](#qemu-crashes-with-hv_error).
 - Emulating non-native machines (ARM-on-Intel, Intel-on-ARM) is slow by design.
+See [`docs/multi-arch.md`](./docs/multi-arch.md) for a workaround.

 #### error "killed -9"
 - make sure qemu is codesigned, See ["QEMU crashes with `HV_ERROR`"](#qemu-crashes-with-hv_error).